epfl-ada/ada-2023-project-capi/README.md

   3. ***Research Subquestion 3: Path difficulty***

       To answer the question of whether some games are inherently more difficult than others, we calculate three more metrics.
-First, we look at the out-degrees (not currently implemented) and in-degrees of the source and target articles respectively, hypothesising that starts with a lower out-degree or targets with a lower in-degree are harder to reach.
+First, we look at the out-degrees and in-degrees of the source and target articles respectively, hypothesising that starts with a lower out-degree or targets with a lower in-degree are harder to reach.
 Similarly, we look up the shortest possible path for each game.

       We compare these metrics between finished and unfinished through plots, as well as an appropriate t-test to compare the two groups (depending on the distributions).